 These tools include facts about radiation exposure and case studies from Radiology-TEACHES

 , a program that radiologists at Baylor College of Medicine developed to simulate the image ordering process and teach medical students about appropriate image ordering using CDS technology.
-Several medical schools are using Radiology-TEACHES, including the University of Chicago’s Pritzker School of Medicine.
+Twenty-four medical schools are using Radiology-TEACHES, including the University of Chicago’s Pritzker School of Medicine.

 Now in its second year as part of the University of Chicago’s ambulatory program for internal medicine interns, the curriculum has garnered promising results, with nearly all of the interns who participated in the program reporting that they would change their ordering practices based on what they learned.
 The team of radiologists and general internsts is now adapting the curriculum to other specialty groups, such as hospitalists and emergency medicine specialists who treat non-emergent, ambulatory patients in the ED.

 “It’s an area of great need and a lot of people are interested in the topic,” says Joyce W. Tang, MD, MPH, assistant professor of hospital medicine, who has been on the team since the project’s inception.
 “We have the ability to really improve the appropriateness of ordering, which can be very impactful in a number of ways for patients and for healthcare costs.”